arnaudbos/i-rant/content/loom-part-0-rationale.md

 ---
-title: Loom - Part 0 - Writing for the past me
+title: Loom - Part 0 - Rationale
 date: 2019-12-14T15:38:21+01:00
 description: Part 0 on a series of articles about OpenJDK's Project Loom
 parent: blog